UniversalDependencies/docs/_sl/dep/obj.md

 cop(teacher,was)
 ~~~

-In accordance with the general guidelines, the SSJ-UD treebank also follows the following strict rule: if the sentence contains **only one object**, this object is always marked as a direct object (`obj`), regardless of its grammatical case or semantic role.
-An example of this is the above sentence *suho listje jima je šelestelo*.
-See also the `iobj` relation explanation.
+If a clause contains only one non-clausal object (i.e. an object tat is not ccomp), this object can be marked either as a direct object (`obj`) or an indirect object (`iobj`).
+See the `iobj` relation for more detailed guidelines and examples of sole objects in Slovenian.

 The `obj` relation is not used for prepositional phrases, even if they are syntactically or semantically necessary and cannot be omitted from the sentence (e.g., *veliko se je govorilo o hladni vojni*).
 Regardless of their meaning and omissibility, prepositional phrases are always treated as peripheral objects (`obl`).
 <!-- Interlanguage links updated Po 6. listopadu 2023, 21:43:14 CET -->